 The restaurant that only employs people with dementia

-Like many illnesses, the public understanding of it is generally poor and this only adds to the confusion when trying to find appropriate ways to tackle the issue.
+Like many illnesses, the public's understanding of it is generally poor, which only adds to the confusion when trying to find appropriate ways to tackle the issue.

 Of course, as the name implies, there were some mistakes.

-The event is the brainchild of a number of television, advertising, and restaurant industry executives wanting to highlight and help tackle a serious issue.
+The event is the brainchild of several television, advertising, and restaurant industry executives who want to highlight and help tackle a serious issue.

 It is a brilliant example of ‘framing’ in that it artfully turns what, at first hand, appears to be a negative into a positive.

-A similar thought was behind the restaurant group Dans Le Noir which employees blind people to raise awareness of this disability by giving diners a unique sensory experience of eating in the dark.
+A similar thought was behind the restaurant group Dans Le Noir in London, which employs blind people to raise awareness of this disability by giving diners a unique sensory experience of eating in the dark.

-To learn more about Framing and other Behavioural Science concepts dive into our online masterclass taught by the rather brilliant Rory Sutherland and Ogilvy.
+To learn more about framing and other behavioural economics concepts, enrol in our online masterclass, which is taught by the rather brilliant Rory Sutherland and Ogilvy.

 The Japanese method to help you find your purpose in life